iterative/dvc.org/content/docs/start/model-registry/index.md

 - **[Add a model]** - Start tracking model artifacts with DVC.

-- **[Model registry]** - Manage models, their versions and lifecycle stages in a git-based model registry.
+- **[Manage models in a central registry]** - Manage models, their versions and lifecycle stages in a git-based model registry.

-- **[Using and deploying models]** - Easily download your models from the model registry.
+- **[Use and deploy models]** - Easily download your models from the model registry.
 Set up your CICD pipelines to be trigger by model registry actions (such as assigning model stages) and deploy models directly form the model registry.

-[Add a model]: /doc/start/model-management/add-model
+[Add a model]: /doc/start/model-registry/add-model
-[model registry]: /doc/start/model-management/model-registry
+[Manage models in a central registry]: /doc/start/model-registry/manage-models
-[Using and deploying models]: /doc/start/model-management/model-cicd
+[Using and deploying models]: /doc/start/model-registry/model-cicd

 <admon type="info">